 "Destructible terrain" means "terrain that can be destroyed," which is a key part of Gorillas.
 If you've never played it before, you won't know that it pits two players against each other, both standing on high-rise buildings and both flinging exploding bananas at each other using physics.
 Realistic, right?
 Well, no, but it's certainly fun!

 Make a new SpriteKit project named Project29.
 Please make it target iPads in landscape orientation, then through the usual project cleaning effort to remove all of the unneeded template code – including, as always, setting the anchor point to X:0 Y:0 and size 1024x768.
-You should download the files for this project from GitHub, but for now please only copy the file Helper.swift into your project.
+You should download the files for this project from GitHub (https://github.com/twostraws/HackingWithSwift), but for now please don’t copy any of its files into your project.